ayihtchesco/FluentUI-Components/README.md

 Summary
 --------
 These controls are beautiful UI design made to change the look of your powerapps.
 Only used in PowerApps.
+YOu can also enable option to make the control or field required.
 You can also try your hands on them, edit or give me any feedback.